xrdocs-staging/automation/_tutorials/using-crosswork-planning-pave-sr-migration.md

 ![RSVP with Sim Analysis]({{site.baseurl}}/images/using-cp-pave-sr-sim-analysis-rsvp-autobw.png)

-In the next plan file, we remove the RSVP-TE LSPs and rely solely on IGP for routing.
-We perform the same simulation analysis and find that 23.53% of the failures will cause the interfaces to be oversubscribed.
-This shows that the RSVP-TE LSPs does help lower the percentage of failure cases which causes the interfaces to be oversubscribed.
-However, this is not the end of the story.
+Next, we remove the RSVP-TE LSPs and rely on IGP routing.
+We performed a simulation analysis and found that now, 23.53% of the failures will cause the interfaces to be oversubscribed.
+This shows that the RSVP-TE LSPs do help lower the percentage of failure cases, which causes the interfaces to be oversubscribed.
+However, this is only part of the story.

 ![RSVP with Sim Analysis]({{site.baseurl}}/images/using-cp-pave-sr-sim-analysis-rsvp-removed.png)

-What if we perform further optimization in the network by using IGP Metric Optimization?
-In this case, we select the options to minimize the maximum interface utilization in the face of node and link failures.
+Crosswork Planning's toolset encompasses various optimizers that can be used to better the performance of networks under stressful conditions.
+We leverage IGP Metric Optimization to provide optimal link metrics to minimize the maximum interface utilization for failure scenarios.

 ![RSVP with Sim Analysis]({{site.baseurl}}/images/using-cp-pave-sr-sim-analysis-rsvp-removed-mopt-next.png)

-We run the same simulation analysis on the resultant network model with the optimized IGP metrics and observe that none of the failure cases will lead to any links being oversubscribed.
+We perform simulation analysis on the optimized network model and observe that now none of the failure cases will lead to any links being oversubscribed.

 ![RSVP with Sim Analysis]({{site.baseurl}}/images/using-cp-pave-sr-sim-analysis-rsvp-removed-mopt.png)